 Issuer Gaming and Leisure Properties, Inc.

-Common Stock Offered by Us 7,700,000 shares.
-We have also granted the underwriters a 30-day option to purchase up to after This Offering(1)

-1,155,000 additional shares of common stock.
+6,900,000 shares of common stock.
+We have also granted the underwriters a 30-day option Common Stock Offered by Us to purchase up to 1,035,000 additional shares of common stock.